-13) The following levies were recently extended.
-Liberty County's levy of the Emergency Fire Rescue Services and Facilities Surtax, which was originally scheduled to expire on December 31, 2021, was extended until December 31, 2026.
-Santa Rosa County's levy of the Local Government infrastructure Surtax, which was originally scheduled to expire on December 31, 2021, was extended until December 31, 2026.
+The following levies were recently extended.
+Liberty County's levy of the Emergency Fire Rescue Services and Facilities Surtax, which was originally scheduled to expire on December 31, 2021, was extended until December 31, 2021, was extended until December 31, 2022.

-14) Effective March 15, 2021, the 1% Charter County and Regional Transportation System Surtax in Hillsborough County was terminated after the Florida Supreme Court ruled that the county's levy was unconstitutional
+13) Effective March 15, 2021, the 1% Charter County and Regional Transportation System Surtax in Hillsborough County was terminated after the Florida Supreme Court ruled that the county's levy was unconstitutional